mmluk/DTWTutorial/chapter2.md

 ```
 The figure above left shows the typical Euclidean matching between two waves.
 Starting in the bottom left, the first instance in the sequence of the time-series A and B are compared to each other.
 Then the second instance is compared to the second and so on until the end of one of the shorter sequences.

-For DTW, the figure above right, represents a walk over the optimal path.
+For DTW, thec figure above right, represents a walk over the optimal path.
 The optimal path is determined by finding the maximum similarity score between the two time-series.

 *** =pre_exercise_code